Rita Garman: Career

 After law school, Garman was briefly employed by the Vermilion County Legal Aid Society.
-Garman was an assistant state's sttorney in Vermilion County, Illinois from 1969 to 1973.
+Garman was an assistant state's attorney in Vermilion County, Illinois from 1969 to 1973.
 She later briefly worked in private practice with Sebat, Swanson, Banks, Lessen & Garman in 1973.

 In 1973, she was appointed an associate judge for the Fifth Judicial Circuit, where she served for twelve years.
 In 1986, Garman filed to run for the judgeship being vacated by John Meyer.
 Garman won the general election and succeeded Matthew A. Jurczak, a retired judge and placeholder appointee.
 She served as the Fifth Circuit's presiding judge from 1987 until her assignment to the appellate court.
 Claudia Anderson was appointed to succeed Garman as a circuit judge.

 Carl A. Lund retired from his position as an appellate justice and Garman was appointed to the appellate bench on July 17, 1995.
 She was elected to the position in November 1996.
 She was appointed to the Supreme Court of Illinois on February 1, 2001, and elected to the court on November 5, 2002.
 Representative John Turner was appointed to succeed Garman on the appellate court.

 She was retained by the voters in 2012 for a term that ends in 2022.
 While on the Supreme Court, Garman also established a special committee on child custody issues and still serves as its liaison.

 She is a member of the Vermilion County Bar Association, Illinois Bar Association, and Iowa Bar Association, as well as the Illinois Judges' Association.